TCGV/blog/_posts/2023-10-16-guideliness-for-requests-from-colleagues.md

 Closing Thoughts
 ======

-The more senior a team member becomes, the higher the expectation for them to have a positive impact on the team, inspiring and pushing their colleagues beyond their comfort zones, and thus earning recognition as a leader among peers.
+The more senior a team member becomes, the higher the expectation for them to have a positive impact on the team and subsequently in the business, inspiring and pushing their colleagues beyond their comfort zones, and thus earning recognition as a leader among peers.

-It's far from easy; in fact, it's quite challenging to assume the responsibilities of mentoring and a prominent role within the team.
-In doing so, we will experience a mix of successes and setbacks, navigate through rushed and overwhelming moments.
+It's far from easy; in fact, it's quite challenging to assume the responsibilities of mentoring and take a prominent role within the team.
 Effective time management will be essential to strike a balance between safeguarding our personal time and remaining accessible to the team.
+This means prioritizing tasks, setting clear boundaries, and ensuring that our schedule allows for both focused work and availability to assist our colleagues.
+By efficiently managing our time, we can fulfill our leadership roles without becoming overwhelmed or unavailable when needed.

 The leadership challenge, whether in a managerial or technical role, is substantial, but the personal growth it brings is truly worth the effort.